← Blog

 • Valid passport

-Everything else—medical certificate, Interpol records, sworn statement, address verification, all government appointments—is handled by our team while you're in Bolivia.
+Everything else, including your medical certificate, Interpol records, sworn statement, address verification, and all government appointments, is handled by our team while you're in Bolivia.
 We coordinate every step.

 What affects the timeline